Equipment Qualification Forum

 Objectives

 Qualification and Validation regulations have changed in both Europe and USA in recent years.
-Many pharmaceutical companies and suppliers are still using methods and documentation from previous practice although a risk-based approach has become a regulatory expectation since years.
-Also, many companies have very little integration between their activities and suppliers activities, so the overall qualification and validation effort is complicated, expensive and time consuming.
-Only few companies have leveraged their qualification and validation programs to a fully integrated approach, as the EU Annex 15 and the FDA Process Validation guide emphasizes.
+Many pharmaceutical companies and suppliers are still using methods and documentation from previous practice to prevent changing all procedures already set.
+Still many companies have very little integration between their activities, so the overall qualification and validation effort is complicated, expensive and time consuming.
+But some companies have leverage their qualification and validation programs to a fully integrated approach, as the EU Annex 15 and the FDA Process Validation guide enables.

 Background

-Qualification of equipment and validation has been mandatory since the late 80s (FDA Guideline on Process Validation) and the early 90s (EU GMP Guide).
+Qualification of equipment has been mandatory since the late 80s (FDA Guideline on Process Validation) and the early 90s (EU GMP Guide).
 Due to inspection results at that time, qualification activities increased significantly and very often, the focus on the patient was lost.
 The original purpose behind qualification, which is to show that equipment is fit for its intended use, was lost.
 A white paper from the ISPE “Risk-based qualification for the 21st century tried to amend this.
-With reference to this paper, ECA´s Validation Group has now further developed a Good Practice Guide on Modern Qualification to Integrated Qualification and Validation.
-This guide is supposed to assist pharmaceutical companies and suppliers with how to qualify equipment in a lean way and how to integrate the qualification into validation.
-Like in the GAMP-Guide, examples build the core of this further developed Good Practice Guide on Integrated Qualification and Validation.
+With reference to this paper, ECA´s Validation Group has now further developed their Good Practice Guide Qualification and Validation.
+This guide is supposed to assist pharmaceutical companies and suppliers with how to qualify equipment in a lean way.

 Target Audience

 Everyone who may be influenced by the Annex 15 revision and FDA Process Validation Guidance regarding Qualification/Verification and Process Validation activities and want to see how an integrated approach to qualification and validation can enable successful, lean projects.
-So addressed are pharmaceutical companies, API and excipients manufacturer and of course equipment supplier and engineering companies.
+Also addressed are pharmaceutical companies, API and excipients manufacturer and of course equipment suppliers and engineering companies.

 x